openstack-archive/infra-manual/doc/source/creators.rst

 .. _basic_zuul_jobs:

-Add Basic Zuul Jobs
+Add Project to Zuul
 -------------------

 Test jobs are run by Zuul.
-For a discussion of how Zuul jobs work in an OpenStack context, please see :doc:zuulv3.
+For a discussion of how Zuul jobs work in an OpenStack context, please see :doc:`zuulv3`.

 Edit ``zuul/main.yaml`` and add your project in alphabetical order to the ``untrusted-projects`` section in the ``openstack`` tenant after the